djalbat/reaction/README.md

 * When an element's state is changed, its `render()` method is again called without an update.

 In either case, because the element is being mounted or re-mounted, the `render()` method should return the element's children.
-It is perfectly safe to return `null`, however, or in fact to leave the return value undefined.
+It is perfectly safe to return `null` or `undefined` on occasion, however.
 In either case the return value will be coerced to an empty array.

-If you want to change an element as the result of an update you now have two choices:

-* If you *do not* want the element to be remounted, call its `render()` method directly with the update.

-* If you *do* want the element to be remounted, call the `forceUpdate()` method with the update.

-In the former case, you would most likely want the `render()` method to make benign changes such as changing the classes or attributes of child elements.
-In the latter case, you would most likely want the `render()` method to return an entirely new set of child elements.

-Quite how you write your `render()` methods is down to you.
-One common pattern is to check for the presence of an update.
-If it is missing, the `render()` method can return the element's children on the assumption that the element is being mounted.
-On the other hand if an update is present, the `render()` method can make benign changes to these children on the assumption that the element is not being mounted.
-This pattern depends on calling the `render()` method directly upon receipt of an update, however, rather than indirectly by way of the `forceUpdate()` method.

-In short, the makeup of any `render()` method will depend on its usage and there is no "one size fits all" solution.
-Further guidance can be found in the 'Recommended patterns' section at the foot of the Inference readme file.
+Guidance on how to handle updates can be found in the 'Recommended patterns' section at the foot of the Inference readme file.

 ## Acknowledgements